 500th anniversary celebration of the Reformation at the Chaffey Theatre, Renmark, 2017.

-2017 was the 500th anniversary of the beginning of the Reformation, with celebrations all over the world.
-The date is calculated from the time that Luther posted his “95 theses” for discussion and debate, in Wittenberg, but Luther was not the first to want the church reformed.
+Luther was not the first to want the church reformed, but in 2017, there were celebrations all over the world for the 500th anniversary of what is considered to be the beginning of the reformation.
+The date is calculated from the time that Luther posted his “95 theses” for discussion and debate in wittenburg.